hartsfield/bolt/README.md

 application.

 The structure of a bolt app is important to understand.
-It's not complex, and once we understand the structure of a bolt app, we can hack on any app built using the bolt architecture.
+It's not complex, and once we understand the structure of a bolt app, we can hack on any bolt app.

 The structure of a bolt app looks like this: